OfioNN/WaterAlarmClock/README.md

 - How to use non-volatile memory (`Preferences`) to store settings
 - How to build multi-stage event logic without blocking `loop()`
 - How to design enclosures in Fusion 360 and export printable STL
-- How to structure Arduino projects for GitHub and documentation
+- How to structure projects for GitHub and documentation

 ---